colatkinson/colatkinson.github.io/_drafts/osxfuse.md

 are[^gdrive_shellext].

 So how, you may ask, did Google choose to implement this functionality on macOS?
-Why, by forking osxfuse of course!
+By forking osxfuse, of course!

 As noted in this [GitHub issue](https://github.com/osxfuse/osxfuse/issues/503), GDFS and other osxfuse-based systems were incompatible.
 Essentially, it appears that Google basically changed the name of the kernel extension, got a new kext signing certificate from Apple, and said, "Fuck it.
 Ship it."
 No hate here--we all have deadlines to meet, and developing a new kext from scratch is time consuming to say the least.
-I also sincerely doubt that the tiny fraction of macOS users who (knowingly) run osxfuse was at the top of the priority list during sprint planning.
-It's easy to see how this slipped through the cracks.
+I also have a sneaking suspicion that maintaining compatibility with other osxfuse users may not have been at the top of the sprint priority list.
+Or it was a legitimate accident--from what I can tell, there's approximately one person on the planet that knows all the nooks and crannies of the module.
+Regardless, it's easy to see how this slipped through the cracks.

 I believe this was eventually fixed, since I've seen osxfuse and more recent versions of GDFS running side by side.

 But the damage was already done.
+Plenty of other companies use osxfuse, and while most don't break things quite as badly or as publicly, they still benefit from Fleischer's labor and leave him to clean up any ensuing bugs and messes.

 # Hold up, what's a "kext signing certificate?"